Chapter 2: What Have I Done?

 I sat there for a second, then closed my eyes and stood up.
 “Thank you,” I said.

 “I’m sorry I couldn’t do more to help.”

 She stared at me for a moment, then shook her head.
 “Don’t be rash, child.”
 I said nothing in reply and headed for the door.
 “Splendia,” said the soothsayer.
 I turned around.
 “It wasn’t your fault.”

 By the time I reached home, I knew what I had to do.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, MaveriquaWrite a Review